windx0303/VIST-Challenge-NAACL-2018/README.md

 | **testFile** | The path of **your submission file**, which contains exactly one story for each photo sequence.
 Please see the following section for format details. |
 | **gsFile** | The path of **gold-standard file**, which contains the stories that were written by human workers.
 Please go to the [VIST website](http://visionandlanguage.net/VIST/dataset.html) to download the test set (~17MB, `test.story-in-sequence.json`) of Images-in-Sequence (SIS) data.
 For the VIST challenge, we also collected 3 extra new stories for each photo sequence in the test set.
 This extra test set is not public. |

 ## Submission Format

+Please upload your submissions as a JSON file in the following format:

 ```json
 {